Interdisciplinary Conference Travel Grants for Mellon-Affiliated Students

 - Students must be registered and in good academic standing in PhD programs administered by The Graduate School (TGS), involved with the activities of at least one Mellon cluster, and within their degree time limitation.

 - Students may utilize grant funds only while students in The Graduate School at Northwestern.
-Should students graduate or otherwise depart the University prior to travel and/or expenditure of funds, funds must be returned to The Graduate School.
+Should students graduate or otherwise depart the University prior to travel and/or expenditure of funds, funds will not be available.

 - Conference should be allied to the interdisciplinary range of a Mellon cluster.